 It's the Christmas season, so no doubt some kids are thinking about all the presents they want this holiday season.
 Here's a chance for them to think about what they wish for others.
 Our "All I Want for Christmas" activity sheet asks kids to write or draw a wish they have for their family, their classmates, their community, and the world.

-Have any more tips on engaging students with fun Christmas activities for school?
-Or maybe you have Christmas classroom activity ideas that are well suited to a remote teaching environment?
+Have any more tips on engaging students with fun Christmas classroom games and activities?
+Or maybe you have Christmas classroom ideas that are well suited to a remote teaching environment?
 Either way, we'd love to hear from you.
-Connect with us on Twitter (@TheTeacherRoom) or Facebook.
+Connect with us on Twitter (@HMHCo) or email us at Shaped@hmhco.com.

 Find more classroom resources and activities on Shaped.